 aLIVE – Learning Islamic Values Everyday

-The aLIVE programme aims to develop a soleh child who is nurtured with taqwa and good akhlak, knowledgeable in Islam and practices what he learns.
-One that also shows care and concern towards others; his family, teachers and peers.
+The aLIVE programmes aim to develop soleh/solehah children who are nurtured with taqwa and good akhlak, knowledgeable in Islam, become practising Muslims, and show care and concern towards others.

-Designed specifically to be appealing, developmentally-appropriate and relevant to kids, tweens, teens and youths, the aLIVE programmes aim to inspire students to continue Learning Islamic Values Everyday.
+Designed specifically to be appealing, developmentally-appropriate and relevant to kids, tweens, teens and youth, the aLIVE programmes aim to inspire students to continue Learning Islamic Values Every day.

 The aLIVE programmes adopt a thematic approach to learning.
-Different themes appropriate to the different levels are being developed and delivered.
-The subjects on Aqidah and Fiqh are presented as “Faith & Practices”, Akhlaq as “Character & Life Skills”, Sirah and Tarikh as “Social & Civilisational Islam” while Iqra’ & Quran Reading under “Quranic Literacy”
+Different themes appropriate for the different levels have been developed so that lessons can be delivered effectively to students.
+The subjects on Aqidah and Fiqh are presented as “Faith & Practices”, Akhlak as “Character & Life Skills”, Sirah and Tarikh as “Social & Civilisational Islam” and Iqra’ and Qur’an Reading under “Qur’anic Literacy”.

-Depending on the age, the programmes, the modules and topics, the four areas may be given different emphasis.
-For example, more emphasis are given on Quranic Literacy in the Kids & Tweens aLIVE programmes.
+The four areas may be given different emphasis depending on the programmes, the modules and the topics.
+For example, more emphasis is given on Qur’anic Literacy in the Kids and Tweens aLIVE programmes.

 CORE VALUES AND PRINCIPLES OF aLIVE

-The aLIVE programmes seek to inculcate values, through modeling so children can see them being practiced.
-Teachers will also facilitate these values by providing opportunities for the children to personally engage in the moral process.
-This is the intuitive instructional model proposed by the Quran and followed by the earlier generations of Muslim scholars.
+The aLIVE programmes seek to inculcate values through modelling so that children can see them being practised.
+Teachers will also facilitate the learning of these values by providing opportunities for the children to personally engage in the moral-building journey.
+This is the intuitive instructional proposed by the Qur’an and followed by the earlier generations of Muslim scholars.

-Students are assessed via a multiple assessment approach - encompassing different elements a child may experience both in and out of class thus reflecting his/her abilities and knowledge more accurately.
-Approaches include: organisation of materials, consideration of alternatives, quality of content and process, elaborated communication, connections to society and the world, audience, and beyond the classroom.
+Students are assessed via multiple forms of assessment, encompassing different elements which they may experience both in and out of the classroom, thus the students’ progress can be assessed more effectively.
+The assessment approaches include: organisation of materials, consideration of alternatives, quality of content and process, elaborated communication, connections beyond the classroom.